Fauna of West Virginia: Other invertebrates

-Gastropoda, slugs, leech, earthworms and grub worm otherwise larva are among the common invertebrate in West Virginia.
+Gastropoda, slugs, leech, earthworms and grub worm otherwise larvae are among the common invertebrates in West Virginia.
 The state's streams and lakes provides habitat for about 54 species of mussel which are protected from harvest by WVDNR.

 Crayfish amount to eight different species in the stream both above and below ground.
 The cave crayfish (Cambarus nerterius) is endemic to caves within the Greenbrier and Elk River drainages in West Virginia for example.
 There are a little over seven dozen cave invertebrate in the state.
 Of these to example, the Madison Cave isopod (Antrolana lira) has a conservation threatened ranking priority one and lives on the Shenandoah and Potomac rivers area.

 There are eleven species of land snails.
 The flat-spired three-toothed land snail (Triodopsis platysayoides) is listed as a threatened priority one according to the U.S. Fish and Wildlife Service.
 A recent estimate has only 84 of these snails living on the Cheat Mountain Watershed.